fspdevs/VSF/README.md

 - Change Font
 - Remove Landing Page Link
 - Change sign out to send you to the landing page
-- Add Sign out link to end of the navigation list
+- Add Signout link to end of the navigation list
 - Change links font, color, and style

 ## Client/Homeowner View Component (homeowner.js) (Avery)

 - Style Homeowner's General Information as a table on top portion of the compoenent
 - Create a back/return button that sends you back to the home page (list of clients)
-- Start building out the foundatuion for this HOmewoener contract, Creating components for each seperate task in project timeline. (refer to screen shots)
+- Start building out the foundation for this Homeowner contract, creating components for each separate task in project timeline. (refer to screenshots)
 - Some files include media uploads to the DB or form fields subimitting information.
 - Media and file uploads
 - Project status breadcrumb